DM4DS/OpenLight/README.md

 So feel free to mod / share / whatever you like.

 #update 17.05.2024:

-Uploaded a new INO especially for WS2812 LED strips/Plates with super easy to configure large number LED strips/plates You no longer have to write EACH Led per line!
-NO, you now tell your max number and ALL LEDs are lighting /turn off Also included a random pattern, with random coloring as example!
+Uploaded a new INO especially for WS2812 LED strips/Plates with super easy to configure large number LED strips/plates.
+You no longer have to write EACH Led per line!
+NO, now tell your max number and ALL LEDs are lighting /turn off with 1 single line of code!
+Also included a random pattern, with random coloring as example!
 Try it, it is in the file:
 OpenLight_DM4DS_v1_64er_RND_-Channel_PMW_WS2812_flash_v2.ino